Marjorie Paxson: Early life

 Marjorie Bowers Paxson was born August 13, 1923, in Houston, Texas, to Roland B. and Marie Margaret (Bowers) Paxson, who had moved to Houston from Lancaster, Pennsylvania, where both had grown up.
 She had one younger brother, John.
 Her father was a petroleum geologist and her mother had attended a secretarial school but discontinued working after she married.
 According to Paxson, as children she and her brother visited the derrick floors on the oil fields her father worked, but when she got to high school age she was no longer allowed on the derrick floors because while children were welcome, women were not.

 Paxson attended Lamar High School in Houston's Upper Kirby district.
 She was uninterested in nursing or teaching, then the most common professions open to women, and became involved in journalism while taking a class in high school and writing for her school's newspaper.
 Her journalism teacher had graduated from the University of Missouri School of Journalism, and Paxson decided she wanted to go to the school he had attended.

 Paxson's parents aspired to a college education for both their children.
 In accordance with her parents' wishes that she attend her first two years of college close to home, she applied to Rice University, which was only a mile away.
 She was concerned about whether she would get into Rice, which at the time limited its freshman class to ten percent women.
 She was admitted and under an endowment attended tuition-free; she recalled her family paying $200 per year for her to attend Rice.
 While at Rice she worked on the student newspaper, The Thresher.

 In 1942 Paxson transferred to the University of Missouri for her junior year; within a few weeks, most of her male classmates were drafted for World War II.
-During her time at the university, the dean of the school of journalism was Frank Luther Mott, whom she admired but thought was "sort of a stuffy character" until on New Year's Day during class he staged an attempted murder of himself, giving the class the assignment to write about the incident.
+During her time at the university, the dean of the school of journalism was Frank Luther Mott, whom she admired but thought of as "sort of a stuffy character" until on New Year's Day during class he staged an attempted murder of himself, giving the class the assignment to write about the incident.
 She worked for the university's student newspaper, Columbia Missourian, and graduated from its journalism school in 1944.